vEnhance/web.evanchen.cc/input/filesys.md

 The argument can be a filename in the current directory, or a path to one.
-So for example, `vim secretbox/gossip.tex` does the same thing as `cd secretbox/` plus `vim gossip.tex`.
+So for example, `vim secretbox/gossip.tex` is equivalent to `cd secretbox/` followed by `vim gossip.tex`.

 The orders and space arguments matters.
 The first word is almost always a verb,